webbgroup/certified-aws-solutions-architect-associate/3-aws-serverless/cognito.md

         - Used for synchronize data from a device to Cognito
         - Deprecated, replaced by AppSync

-## AWS Cognito User Pools
+## AWS Cognito User Pools (CUP)

 - It is a serverless database for users of an application
-- it is a simple login provider: username (or email) / password combination
+- It is a simple login provider: username (or email) / password combination
 - Possibility to verify emails/phone numbers and add MFA
 - Can enable Federated Identities (Facebook, Google, SAML, etc.). **This is not the same CIP (AWS Federated Identity)!**
 - Sends back a JSON Web Token (JWT)